Eyam Church - we are open

 WE ARE OPEN

-At 7.30pm each Sunday there will be a Celebration service in Church
+At 7.30pm each Sunday there will be a Celebration service in Church.

 Our Church life also continues online - please see below for ways to join us - you are very welcome.
+When you enter the Church building please remember to wear your facemask.

 If you want to join a Zoom coffee group after the 11.00am service please contact the Rector 0794 7092951